PhysioLabXR/PhysioLabXRDocs/source/P300SpellerDemo.rst

 The purpose of this demo is to demonstrate the flexibility of RenaLabApp and take a glance on how to customize your own experiment paradigm.

+Both **RenaScript** and **Unity** act as a state machine that follows the following state diagrams.
+The communication between two applications were done by using LabStreamLayer(LSL) which transform the event markers and synchronize the data stream and event streams.

 For the detailed software implementation, please check the source script (P300SpellerScript.py) and Unity Repository.

     **Note**: Please refer to the RenaLabApp Setup page and Scripting Page for downloading the software and basic functionalities of Scripting.